Extra Firm Pillows: The Good, the Bad & the Uncomfortable

 Flipping, folding and fluffing isn’t a substitute for a consistently comfortable firm pillow that elevates your head properly!

-The best firm pillows will:
+The best extra firm pillows will:

 1. provide consistent support.
 It should be capable of maintaining consistent loft throughout the night.
 That is, it will keep your head positioned appropriately relative to your mattress.
 Firm pillow filling reduces compressibility ensuring that your head doesn’t sink down into your mattress while you’re asleep.